jtierneyemb/EMSNotesNg/README.md

 ### Run
 * Browse to the virtual client directory to see the Home page
 * Click the login link on the right
-* Login and existing user or signup a new user
+* Login an existing user or signup a new user

 ### Trouble shooting
 * Do not see home page